HashtagWorks/HashtagWorks/README.md

 - 👋 Hi, We're @HashtagWorks
 - 👀 We're interested in digital marketing.
-- 🌱 We're currently designing and developing.
+- 🌱 We're are learning and growing.
 - 💞️ We're always looking to collaborate.
 - 📫 Message Us here at GitHub.